JuliaSmoothOptimizers/MultiPrecisionR2/docs/src/tutorial_MPR2_basic_use.md

 # Disclaimer

-The reader is encouraged to read the `FPMPNLPModel` tutorial before this tutorial.
+The reader is encouraged to read the `FPMPNLPModel` tutorial before the present one.

 # Motivation
 Here is the comparison between `R2` algorithm from `JSOSolvers.jl` run with `Float64` and `MPR2` from `MultiPrecisionR2.jl` run with `Float16`, `Float32` and `Float64` over a set of unconstrained problems taken from `OptimizationProblems.jl`.